cmoroexpedia/leetcode/README.md

 # leetcode
-Repository to store Leetcode problems I solved so far
+Repository to store LeetCode problems I solved so far.

 ## Instructions

-In order to create a new problem, run `create_problem.py` passing the name of problem as argument.
+In order to create a new problem from a template, run `create_problem.py` passing the name of problem as argument.
 E.g.:

 ```
 $ ./create_problem.py best-time-to-buy-and-sell-stock